gemoc/gemoc.github.io/events/moddit2021.md

 ### Session 04 (20:30 - 21:30): Invited Flash Talks and Demo (chair: M. v.d.
 Brand)
 * Talk 1
 * Francis Bordeleau. _Can Digital Twins be used for the continuous improvement of DevOps processes?_
+* Gijs Walravens. _Towards Digital Twins for soccer robots: a use case in reusing artifacts_

 ## Committees